miguelrcborges/archinstallscript/README.md

 - timezone: do ```ls /usr/share/zoneinfo``` to get available regions and ```ls /usr/share/zoneinfo/<Region>``` to get available citys.
 The format should be Region/City.
 Defauls to "Europe/Lisbon"
 - rootpw: root user password.
 Defaults to "root"
 - installtype: One of these values: minimal (only installs base arch and creates new user) and desktop.
 Defaults to minimal.
 - desktop: Choose the Desktop Environment you want between gnome, kde and xfce.
-Defaults to gnome. *Only if installtype is set as desktop*
+Defaults to gnome. **NEW** dwm value.
+  - *Only if installtype is set as desktop*
+- dwm-repo: Repository of the dwm build you want to use.
+Defaults to mine.
 - username: Username for the user account.
 Defaults to "user".
   - NOTE: Don't use uppercase letters.
 They aren't supported on linux usernames and it will fail to create your user.
 - userpw: Password for the user account.
 Defaults to "user"